-The Washington State Opportunity Scholarship helps low- and middle-income Washington students earn degrees, certificates, or apprenticeships in high-demand trade, health care, or STEM fields and launch careers in Washington State.
+The Washington State Opportunity Scholarship (WSOS) helps low- and middle-income Washington students earn degrees, certificates, or apprenticeships in high-demand trade, health care, or STEM fields and launch careers in Washington State.
 This program is not administered by the Washington Student Achievement Council.
 Learn more on the WSOS website.

 The American Indian Endowed Scholarship benefits eligible students who have close social and cultural ties to an American Indian tribe or community in Washington State.

 The Washington State Educator Workforce programs provide financial aid to attract and retain teachers.
 Participants work in subjects or locations of high need known as shortage areas.

 Washington Health Corps programs support licensed health professionals in providing primary care at approved sites in critical shortage areas.

 The National Guard Postsecondary Education Grant helps members of the Washington National Guard get an undergraduate degree or certificate.